arthur8-source/SOC-Analayst-Hands-on-Lab/README.md

 To ensure continuous monitoring, I automated the YARA scanning process for new executable files in the Downloads directory.
 This setup allowed for real-time detection of potential threats as soon as new files were added.

   ![Console](Screenshots/YARA_Detections2.png)
-  YARA Detection
+  YARA Detection & Response(D&R) rule

   ![Console](Screenshots/YARA_Detection_Memory.png)
-  YARA Detection in memory
+  YARA Detection & Response(D&R) rule in memory

   ![Console](Screenshots/Console.png)
   Console